How to Remove Vermiculite Insulation Safely

 • Cleaning solution

 If you've discovered vermiculite insulation in your home, you may be wondering about the best approach to deal with it.
 Asbestos contamination is a significant concern when it comes to vermiculite insulation, and proper removal is essential for the safety of you and your family.
-It’s generally best to seek professional assistance with any home project that involves asbestos, but you can DIY vermiculite insulation removal if that’s your only option.
+It’s always best to seek professional assistance with any home project that involves asbestos, but you can DIY vermiculite insulation removal if that’s your only option.
 Let’s explore how to remove vermiculite insulation safely.

 Prepping to Remove Vermiculite Insulation